fastly/terraform-provider-fastly/docs/resources/configstore_entries.md

 ### Optional

 - `manage_entries` (Boolean) Have Terraform manage the entries (default: false).
-If set to `true` Terraform will replace any entries that were added externally from the config seeded values.
+If set to `true` Terraform will remove any entries that were added externally from the config seeded values.

 ### Read-Only